gregsadetsky/nycnoise/README.md

 - [UPDATING-DEV](docs/UPDATING-DEV.md) describes how to update your local dev environment when someone else has made changes to the codebase / to the `dev` branch
 - [TESTING](docs/TESTING.md) for notes on testing

-## who/when/where
+## who

-[Jessica Hallock](https://jessica-hallock.com/) is the driving force behind [https://nyc-noise.com/](https://nyc-noise.com/)
+[Jessica Hallock](https://jessica-hallock.com/) is the driving force behind [https://nyc-noise.com/](https://nyc-noise.com/)!

-The migration to Django is being tackled by a group of people from the [Recurse Center](https://www.recurse.com/)
+contributors (to code and/or documentation) are listed below and managed with the help of "[All Contributors](https://allcontributors.org/)"

 ## contributors